fakirAyoub/blog/content/about.md

 date: "2021-04-09"
 title: "About"
 ---
 Hi!
 I'm Ayoub, a Senior Data Engineer absolutely passionate about data technologies.
-I mainly work on Distributed Systems (Hadoop / Kubernetes / Cloud Technologies), Functional Programming (Haskell / Scala / Clojure) and Blockchain Technologies (Ethereum / Bitcoin / Hyperledger, and more recently got into the Cardano ecosystem).
+I mainly work on Distributed Systems (Hadoop / Kubernetes / Cloud Technologies), Functional Programming (Haskell / Scala / Clojure) and Blockchain Technologies (Ethereum / Bitcoin / Hyperledger, and more recently got into the Polkadot ecosystem).

 I do consulting as well as teaching (Paris 12 University).